King Tut: The life and death of the boy pharaoh

 Tutankhamun, or King Tut, was a boy pharaoh who became famous around the world when his treasure-filled tomb was unearthed in 1922.

-Tutankhamun was an Egyptian pharaoh who was buried in a lavish tomb filled with gold artifacts in the Valley of the Kings.
-His tomb, given the modern-day name "KV 62," was discovered in 1922 by an archaeological team led by British Egyptologist Howard Carter.
+Tutankhamun, or King Tut as he is often called today, was an ancient Egyptian pharaoh who was buried in a lavish tomb filled with gold artifacts in the Valley of the Kings near modern-day Luxor.
+His tomb was discovered in 1922 by an archaeological team led by British Egyptologist Howard Carter.

-The tomb was mostly intact, an extraordinary find given that most of the tombs in the Valley of the Kings had been looted in ancient times.
+Today he is also sometimes called the "boy-king" because he ascended the throne at age 9 or 10 in the 14th century B.C.
+He died about a decade later.
+His treasure-filled tomb was discovered mostly intact, which is extraordinary given that most of the tombs in the Valley of the Kings had been looted in ancient times.

 Son of a revolutionary

 King Tut, called Tutankhaten at birth, was born in ancient Egypt around 1341 B.C.
 His father, Akhenaten, was a revolutionary pharaoh who tried to focus Egypt's polytheistic religion around the worship of the sun disk, the Aten.
 In his fervor, Akhenaten ordered the names and images of other Egyptian deities to be destroyed or defaced.
 He also built a new capital at what is now Tell el-Amarna.
 He was able to carry out these acts without a widespread violent rebellion but after his death he was condemned.

 Tutankhaten's biological mother is unknown but likely was not Akhenaten's principal wife, Queen Nefertiti — although Egyptologists still debate this.
 As an infant, Tutankhamun was wet-nursed by his half-sister, Meritaten.
 A family portrait, painted in a tomb at the ancient city of Amarna, shows Meritaten nursing her infant brother.